mobile-app-dev-UOC/mobile-app-dev-UOC.github.io/content/03/01-types.md

 v = tmp2
 ```

-### 3.1.3.
+## 3.1.3.
 The String data type

 A string stores a sequence of characters.
-We can find two types of string literals.
+We can define string literals in two different ways:

 - Single-line string literals with escape sequences for special characters for line breaks, tabs, etc.